reuben21/Apps-Built-using-Flutter/Quizzie - A Quiz App/README.md

-# Quizzie - A Quix App
+# Quizzie - A Quiz App

 A new Flutter application.